-Cost of a Death Penalty Trail
+Cost of Death Penalty Trials and Appeals

-The jury selection process for a capital case is more complex than for a non-capital case.
+The jury-selection process for a capital case is more complex than for a non-capital case.
 Each juror must be able to consider the evidence and render the death sentence if warranted.

 Another reason for the overall additional cost is that capital trials automatically receive an appeal at the state appellate courts.
 However, before an appeal is filed, many defendants issue a motion for a new trial, delaying things further.

 Cost of Incarceration on Death Row

-Between 2008 and 2017, Louisiana spent $15.6 million each year to maintain its capital punishment system.
+Between 2008 and 2017, Louisiana spent over $15.6 million each year to maintain its capital punishment system.
 This does not include prosecution, court costs for cases that never went to trial, or the cost of the state’s supreme court review.
 During that time, the state executed one person.
 In 2018, the state had 69 death row inmates.
 The average length of time on death row was 16.3 years.
 More than one-third had served more than 20 years.

-It costs the state $56,000 a year per inmate just to pay for staffing, seven times more than the cost to staff a trustee camp for minimum security inmates.
+It costs a state $56,000 a year per inmate just to pay for staffing, seven times more than the cost to staff a trustee camp for minimum-security inmates.

 Death row inmates live in isolation and don’t participate in education and employment programs.
 They only receive restricted visits from family and friends.
 The resultant severe depression leads to physical illnesses, which must be treated.

 Cost of Execution

 In July 2018, there were 2,738 inmates on death row.
-That's almost $3 billion additional expense than if they had all been sentenced to life in prison instead.
+That's almost $3 billion more than if they had all been sentenced to life in prison instead.

 The combination of moral pressure and financial realities has caused public opinion to swing away from the death penalty in many states.